Wineries & Vineyards

 Hogs at Maryland State Fair, Timonium, Maryland, August 2014.
 Photo by Sarah A. Hanks.

-Honeybees not only produce honey and beeswax, they also pollinate nearly 40 percent of the food that we eat, including some $40 million of Maryland's crops.
+Honeybees not only produce honey and beeswax, but also pollinate nearly 40% of the food that we eat, including some $40 million of Maryland's crops.

 The Maryland Horse Industry Board oversees and supports Maryland's horse owners and industry.
-The Board also offers information on horse parks, as well as history trails and horse discovery centers.
+The Board also provides information on horse parks, history trails, and horse discovery centers.

 HORTICULTURE & NURSERIES

 Horticulture is the second largest agricultural industry in Maryland.
-In 2014, farm income in the horticultural industry totaled about $960 million.
+In 2014, farm income in the horticultural industry totaled about $960 million, with $251 million in cash receipts.

 Nurseries use nearly 30,000 acres of land, including nearly 500 acres of greenhouses.
 There are over 25,000 people employed in the horticultural industry.